-  NordicTrack includes iFit with its full database of rowing classes and routes free for the first year with purchase of the RW900.
+NordicTrack includes iFit with its full database of rowing classes and routes free for the first month with the purchase of the RW900.
 Magnetic resistance is automated in iFit, so as you row, your machine will adjust to whatever the trainer instructs — or to whatever the natural geography is.
 This makes it feel very natural to just row along without having to adjust the resistance manually.

 - Total Footprint: 86.5″ L x 22.0″ W x 50.4″ H

 - Folded Footprint: 36.2” L x 50.4” H